 Features

-Ana has written features on topics ranging from inequality in Brazil’s healthcare system to the legacy of the world’s greatest footballer to eroding trust in the electoral process.
-She is particularly interested in telling stories that explore the intersection of politics, culture and society — and those that aim to explain the legacies of Latin America’s complex history.
+Ana has written enterprise stories on a vast range of subjects, from culture and technology to trade wars, eroding trust in democracy and the destruction of the Amazon.
+She is particularly interested in telling stories that explore the intersection of politics, identity and society — and those seeking to explain the legacies of Latin America’s complex history.

 She Was Brazil’s Barbie.
 Now She’s Saying Sorry.
 (August 2023, The New York Times)